 What is a Property Tax Depreciation Schedule?

 A residential tax depreciation schedule, for example, might show that the original construction cost for a house was $250,000.
-The depreciation deductions are separated into two categories:
+Two categories separate the depreciation deductions:

 1. Division 43: Capital Works/Building Allowance